 I can't tell you what to expect at any specific convention unless it's one I've attended.

-You will find the following at almost every good-sized convention:
+You will find the following at almost every non-specialized good-sized convention:

 That's everything that comes immediately to mind.
 Let me run through them in a bit more detail: